Scalable Reactive Atomistic Dynamics with GAIA: Methods

 \bmhead{Admol builder} The Admol builder constructs adsorbed–molecule configurations on slab surfaces.
-Conceptually, it follows the same workflow as the Adatom builder, except that the adsorbates are NP rather than single atoms.
-The NP molecules serve as adsorption candidates and are subsequently aligned, replicated, and placed above the slab.
-For each P--NP pair, a surface supercell is prepared and the NP molecule is cell-synchronized to the surface reference so that its fractional extents fit within the surface cell.
-Integer repeat numbers $(N_x,N_y)$ are chosen such that the in-plane dimensions of the molecular supercell match those of the surface cell to within 0.5\,\AA\,.
+Conceptually, it follows the same workflow as the Adatom builder, except that the adsorbates are drawn from NP rather than single atoms.
+The molecules serve as adsorption candidates and are subsequently aligned, replicated, and placed above the slab.
+For each pair $(p,q)\in\mathrm{P}\times\mathrm{NP}$, a surface supercell is prepared and the adsorbate $q$ is cell-synchronized to the surface reference so that its fractional extents fit within the surface cell.
+Integer repeat numbers $(N_x,N_y)$ are chosen such that the in-plane dimensions of the molecular supercell match those of the surface cell to within 0.5\,\AA.
 A rotated molecular supercell is generated by tiling the molecule $r^{\mathrm{AM}}$ times, where $r^{\mathrm{AM}} = N_x \times N_y$; each tile is assigned a random three-dimensional rotation to diversify orientation and registry.
 The tiled molecule is recentred laterally over the surface and placed at discrete adsorption heights $d^{AM}$ of 1.0, 1.5, 2.0, 2.5, 3.0, 3.5, 4.0, and 4.5\,\AA\, above the topmost surface atoms.
 This placement is repeated over $|r^{\mathrm{AM}}|$ (20 by default) independent trials to sample orientations and lateral registries.
-By default, the number of configurations generated is $N^{AM}=|\mathrm{NP}|\cdot |r^{\mathrm{AM}}|\cdot |d^{\mathrm{AM}}|$ per P input.
+By default, the number of configurations generated is $N^{AM}=|\mathrm{NP}|\cdot |r^{\mathrm{AM}}|\cdot |d^{\mathrm{AM}}|$ per element in P.

 \bmhead{Nanoreactor$^+$ builder} This builder explores the reactive configurational space of the input molecular systems by combining the quantum cluster growth (QCG) scheme~\cite{SPPH22} with the metadynamics (MTD) simulations.
 This two-step procedure first generates candidate reactant assemblies and then drives them through reactive trajectories to sample bond breaking and formation events.